 Note 2: You may need to restart your computer for changes to take effect.

 Note 3: By default xnk-files are blocked attachments.
-If you received an xnk-file and you want to unblock it, read this guide.
+If you received an xnk-file and you want to unblock it, see: Unblock Attachments.